hibridon/hibridon/README.md

 Create a new file with the `.user.cmake` extension at the root of the build directory (/tmp/hib_build) (e.g. `nh3h2.user.cmake`).

-Past the following content in this file and edit it to suit your needs:
+Past the following content and edit to suit your needs:
 ```
 # NH3-H2 sample cmake script